-|Understanding Autism in Young Children||Autism Spectrum Disorders: Screening and Referral||Autism Spectrum Disorders: Evidence-Based Practice and Interventions||Autism Spectrum Disorders: Transition to Adulthood||Building Family-Professional Partnerships|
+|Understanding Autism in Young Children||Screening and Referral||Evidence-Based Practice and Interventions||Transition to Adulthood||Family-Professional Partnerships|

 This module is an overview of the characteristics of autism spectrum disorders (ASD) and the criteria used to diagnose children with ASD.
-Family members, childcare providers, school personnel and others who interact with young children are encouraged to take this training module to learn more about the signs of ASD.
+Family members, childcare providers, school personnel, and others who interact with young children are encouraged to take this training module to learn more about the signs of ASD.

 This module focuses on screening for ASD.
 It also describes the next steps if referral for further evaluation is needed.
 Health care providers, childcare providers, school personnel, family members, and others who interact with young children are encouraged to take this training module to learn more about this process.

 This module explores the importance of using evidence-based interventions when working with children and youth with autism spectrum disorders (ASD).
 The module provides an overview of 11 interventions that have the strongest research evidence for their effectiveness.
 It also discusses factors to consider when choosing interventions for individual children.
-School personnel, care providers and family members will learn of additional resources that can enhance their ability to select and provide high quality interventions for children and youth with ASD.
+School personnel, care providers, and family members will learn of additional resources that can enhance their ability to select and provide high quality interventions for children and youth with ASD.

 Access the “Evidence-Based Practice and Interventions” module here.

 As individuals with ASD leave the high school setting, they need to be prepared for the next stage of life experiences and becoming an adult.
 Families often ask where, how and when do I start this process?
 This training module is an overview of what both families and educators can do to support the process for transition from adolescence to becoming an adult and why employment is essential.